ashmere/owasp-zap-mcp/docs/development.md

 # Start the environment first
 ./scripts/start.sh

-# Run manual integration test
+# Run manual integration script (now in scripts/ and robust to src layout)
-python scripts/manual-integration-test.py
+python scripts/manual_integration_script.py

+# Note: All debug/manual scripts in scripts/ use a sys.path hack for src layout compatibility.

 # This tests:
 # - Health and status endpoints